Hadeon/go-desktop/README.md

 # README

+# Go Desktop Creative Writing Application

+This is just a starter application for a very lightweight creative writing application written in Go.

+Usual installation and build steps for a Go project, nothing fancy at the moment.

 ## About

-This is the official Wails React template.
+This is built on the Wails React template.

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config